Zum Hauptinhalt springen

 Towards an EU-readiness of Ukraine's carbon pricing

-As a consequence of Russia's war of aggression, Ukraine faces the significant challenge of reconstructing its energy and industrial sectors, estimated by the World Bank to cost $115 billion over the next decade.
-This reconstruction effort is compounded by the need for a transformation towards a modern, green asset base to thrive in a rapidly decarbonizing global economy.
-Carbon pricing will be crucial in guiding reconstruction investments into sustainable and future-proof assets and technologies.
-As Ukraine aims to join the European Union, it must determine, negotiate, and communicate a credible convergence path towards integration into the EU Emissions Trading System (EU-ETS), addressing the EU Carbon Border Adjustment Mechanism (EU-CBAM) in the short term.
+The country faces a significant challenge of reconstructing its energy and industrial sectors, which the World Bank estimates will cost US $115 billion over the next decade.
+This reconstruction effort is compounded by the need for transformation toward a modern green asset base to thrive in a rapidly decarbonizing global economy.
+Carbon pricing will be important in guiding reconstruction investments to sustainable and future-proof assets and technologies.
+As Ukraine aims to join the European Union (EU), it should determine, negotiate, and communicate a credible convergence path toward integration into the EU Emissions Trading System (EU ETS), while Carbon Border Adjustment Mechanisms (CBAMs) – in particular, the EU CBAM – will provide additional incentives to decarbonize in the short term.

 Green reconstruction in the energy and industry sectors

-Due to the widespread destruction caused by Russia’s war of aggression, Ukraine and its international partners face the daunting task of fully rebuilding the country.
-While estimates of the reconstruction cost vary and critically depend on the further course of the war, the World Bank estimated in February of 2024 that the total cost would amount to approximately $486 billion over the next 10 years1.
+Due to the widespread destruction caused by the war, Ukraine and its international partners face the daunting task of rebuilding the country.
+While estimates of the costs of reconstruction vary and critically depend on the future course of the war, a report jointly published by the World Bank, the Government of Ukraine, the United Nations, and the European Commission in February of 2024 estimated that the total cost of reconstructing Ukraine would amount to approximately US $486 billion over the next 10 years1.

 Figure 1: Total estimated recovery and reconstruction needs by sector